 Goku never realizes that the yellow sunlight is the source of Superman's power until the end.
-By then he had already boosted Superman's powers in an attempt to blind him with Solar Flare and blasted him into the sun where he is at his most powerful.
+By then, he had already boosted Superman's powers in an attempt to blind him with Solar Flare and blasted him into the sun where the Man of Steel is at his most powerful.

 Honor Before Reason: One of Goku's noted weaknesses is that he won't exploit "unfair" advantages, preferring to defeat enemies when they're at their strongest.
 This comes into play during the fight with Superman: A random chunk of Kryptonite (from the ruins of Lexcorp's skyscraper) starts killing Supes.
 Seeing his weakened state, Goku charges up an energy attack, aims... and destroys the Kryptonite.
 Earlier, after Goku eats a Senzu Bean, he also offers Superman one in the interest of fairness, but Superman declines and destroys the satchel.